CoachCoen/games/README.md

 * An estimated 15% of functions, methods, etc, have doc strings, so need to catch up and then keep up

+## The AI
+The current AI is extremely simple, yet still plays a decent game (this may change when the final rules have been implemented)
+* If it can buy a card, it will
+* Otherwise it will take a random set of chips
+* Failing that, it will take a yellow chip and reserve a card

 ## Future plans
 * Complete the first game
     * All rules